vinayhegde1990/devops-notes/docs/source/Utilities.rst

 Environment Variables {ENV}
 ################################

-*Some useful links to cover the basics of Environment Variables*
+*Some useful links to explain the concepts of Environment Variables*

 - https://www.guru99.com/linux-environment-variables.html